tldr-pages/tldr/pages/linux/fpsync.md

 `fpsync -v {{/path/to/source/}} {{/path/to/destination/}}`

-- Recursivly syncronize a directory with the final pass.
-Enables rsync's --delete option with each synchronization job:
+- Recursively synchronize a directory with the final pass (It enables rsync's `--delete` option with each synchronization job):

 `fpsync -v -E {{/absolute/path/to/source/}} {{/absolute/path/to/destination/}}`